HVAC services >> Air conditioners >> Maintenance

 - Assess the overall condition

 - Examine all electrical parts & connections

 - Observe operation of blower motor & belt

 - Clean blower components if needed

 - Measure air temperature at supply & return

 - Tighten or lubricate mechanical parts if necessary

 Don’t wait for a heatwave to test your air conditioner – call Prompt Heating & Air Conditioning to book preventive maintenance and stay cool all summer long.

-How long does an A/C tune up take?
+How long A/C tune ups take

 It depends on the state of your air conditioner and what we find during the inspection, but generally around an hour.
 If repairs, replacement parts or refilling refrigerant is needed it could take longer.